pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/reviewing_guidelines.rst

     #.
 If the package could not successfully compile, build or work on a specific architecture, then those architectures should be specified in pspec.xml file with `ExcludeArch tag <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#architecture-support>`_.
     #.
 All `build dependencies <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#buildtime-dependencies>`_ must be listed in `pspec.xml file <http://developer.pardus.org.tr/guides/packaging/howto_create_pisi_packages.html#different-pspec-xml-file-tags>`_, except for any that are listed in the `dependencies excepted document <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#dependencies-excepted>`_.
     #.
 The `translations.xml file <http://developer.pardus.org.tr/guides/packaging/howto_create_pisi_packages.html#creating-translations-xml>`_ must be added to package.
     #.
-Almost every pisi package (or subpackage) have shared library files, you must run `cheklib` for every package and find broken links.
+Almost every pisi package (or subpackage) have shared library files, you must run `checkelf` for every package and find broken links.
     #.
 Packages must not `bundle copies <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#duplication-of-system-libraries>`_ of system libraries.
     #.
 Permissions on files must be set properly.
 Executables should be set with executable permissions, See `Additional Files <http://developer.pardus.org.tr/guides/packaging/howto_create_pisi_packages.html#different-pspec-xml-file-tags>`_.
     #.
 Each package must use related actionsapi modules rather than recreating similar modules in `main`.